Professor Moriarty: Legacy

 T. S. Eliot's character Macavity the Mystery Cat is based on Moriarty.
 Author Timothy Zahn's fictional Star Wars warlord Nuso Esva is also based on the professor; in fact, if each consonant and vowel of the character's name is replaced with the consonants and vowels before them in the Latin alphabet, "Nuso Esva" becomes "Moriarty."

 A Sherlockian society was formed by noted Sherlockian John Bennett Shaw called "The Brothers Three of Moriarty", in honour of Professor Moriarty and his two brothers.
 The group held annual dinners in Moriarty, New Mexico.

-The action movie "The League of Extraordinary Gentlemen" (2003) has a character named "M", later known as Moriarty.
+The action film The League of Extraordinary Gentlemen (2003) has a character named "M", later known as Moriarty.

+The character also inspired a manga series called Moriarty the Patriot (2016), a retelling of Sherlock Holmes where there are three brothers, all named James Moriarty, who embody Holmes' nemesis.